emileaben/ixp-country-jedi/README.md

 ##config.json

 This file contains base data used for creating measurements and analysing the results.
-It currently contains 3 parts:
+It can contain various parts:

 * *country*:   ISO 2 letter code for the country under analysis, or list of countries under analysis (ie. NL, IT, CH);
 * *ixps*: List of IXPs one wants to detect/report on;

-* *locations*: List of cities on which probe selection will be based.
+* *locations*: List of cities on which probe selection will be based (if applicable)
+* *probetag*: Probetag on which probe selection criteria is based.

 An example is provided in the _example_ directory.
-Only the _country_ is mandatory.
+It is mandatory to either have _country_ , or _probetag_.
 Without a *locations* section, the capital of *country* (or the first country, if *country* is a list) is used for probe selection (see below).